NPEMASTER/engineering-take-home/README.md

 Your frontend would ideally be a Typescript React app, though if another technology is easier for you then go for that.
 The command to start this frontend should be included in a separate `README-your-name.md` file.
 Place your frontend code in `/frontend`.

 ## Backend
-Your backend must be a Python app, though the web app should be whatever you think makes most sense for this project.
+Your backend must be a Python app, though the framework should be whatever you think makes most sense for this project.
 The command to start this backend should be included in a separate ` README-your-name.md` file.
 Place your backend code in `/backend`.